More power with less copper

 Capacitive reactive power

 Capacitors in electronic equipment and long cables are capacitive loads.
 With capacitive loads, power is needed to charge this capacity.
 This power is called capacitive reactive power.
 The vector sum of the actual power (P) and the capacitive reactive power (Q1) is called the apparent power (S1).
 In this example, the apparent power has a capacitive character.
+See which compensation systems reduce both inductive and capacitive reactive power.

 The extent to which the energy is used for inductive and capacitive reactive power is indicated by cos-phi.
 Internationally this is called the displacement power factor (dPF).
 This is the ratio between the actual and apparent power of the fundamental component (50Hz component).